MicrohexHQ/0x-protocol-specification/asset-proxy/erc20-proxy.md

     external;
 ```

+The call will be reverted if the owner has insufficient balance or if the `ERC20Proxy` does not have sufficient allowance to perform the transfer.

 ## Encoding assetData

-This contract expects ERC20 `assetData` to be encoded using [ABIv2](http://solidity.readthedocs.io/en/latest/abi-spec.html) with the following function signature.
+This contract expects ERC20 [`assetData`](v3/v3-specification.md#assetdata) to be encoded using [ABIv2](http://solidity.readthedocs.io/en/latest/abi-spec.html) with the following function signature.
 The id of this contract is `0xf47261b0`, which can be calculated as the [4 byte function selector](https://solidity.readthedocs.io/en/latest/abi-spec.html#function-selector) of the same signature.

 ```solidity
 /// @dev Function signature for encoding ERC20 assetData.